zephrous2k/zephrous2k.github.io/_posts/2024-02-29-Schrödingers-Cat-2.md

 At the beginning, I just play around this guessing game by entering 1 or 2 as you can see in the terminal screenshot below.

 Of course, initially I thought it is randomized until I restarted the game and tried countless times like a noob.
 Only to realize it is a fixed question and answer with that specific pattern.
 And I also realized that since the result is either 1 or 2 (alive or dead) can be interpreted as true or false in boolean and binary.
-So I come up with this idea 0 for Wrong (Dead) and 1 for Right (Alive)
+So I come up with this idea: 0 for Wrong (Dead) and 1 for Right (Alive)

 From that information, we can find out SKR in binary format which are 01010011 01001011 01010010 01111011 01111101.